 Freedom of the outdoors

-Fishing, boating, hiking, camping, hunting, swimming – the freedom to enjoy all of these healthy outdoor activities have greatly vanished.
+Fishing, boating, hiking, camping, hunting, swimming – the freedom to enjoy all of these healthy outdoor activities have vanished in so many public spaces.
 The outdoors and our beaches once were a healthy place for people to find refreshment.
 I see so many folks wearing masks doing outdoor activities when they so need a breath of fresh air.

 We are avid campers, able to be self-contained, preferring to camp outside of developed campgrounds in our truck camper.
 However, BLM, National Parks, State Parks, etc. have been closed off.
-Done responsibly, this style of camping maintains quarantine, yet even that freedom is difficult to find.
+Done responsibly, this style of camping maintains quarantine, yet even that freedom has become more difficult to find.

 During WWII the American people worked together with food rationing, victory gardens, and in the mass production of airplanes and military equipment.
-Today the American people have worked together to flatten the curve and wait for our scientists and medical personnel to develop a vaccine and better understand how to combat the virus.
+Today the American people are working together to flatten the curve as we wait for our scientists and medical personnel to develop a vaccine and better understand how to combat the virus.